reyhan-jr-injector/2.0/README.md

 ## Repository Overview

 This repository includes various folders and configuration files that serve different purposes.
-The primary languages used in this repository are HTML and Jupyter Notebook.
+The primary languages used in this repository are HTML and Jupyter Notebook or if else feel compatible with own your.

 ## Project Files